-Bake up some buttermilk bread loaves for a rustic, comforting soft bread that is to sure to delight.
+Bake up some buttermilk bread loaves for a rustic, comforting soft bread that is to sure to delight the whole family.

-This bread results in pillowy almost creamy slices that are great for a range of serving ideas and will likely please most anyone at the dinner table.
+This bread results in pillowy almost creamy slices that are great for a range of serving ideas and will likely please most anyone at the dinner table, even your pickiest eaters.

 Rustic & Unassuming

 The great thing about this homemade bread is that it’s rustic and unassuming.
 There’s no need to call it artisanal or gussy it up in anyway.

 That simple, rustic nature means it will appeal to folks who might otherwise shun whole grain or ‘fancy’ breads.

 However, the comforting nature will also appeal to those who might truly love the artisanal or whole grain loaves on a more regular basis than basic white bread.

 Difficulty Level: Beginner